 Business success isn’t driven by developing and delivering new technologies.
 It’s driven by the people we develop them for and the real problems we’re solving.

 – Cynthia Rando, CEO and Founder of Sophic Synergistics

 MS, MBA, CHFP

-Cynthia Rando is the Founder/CEO of Sophic Synergistics, LLC.
-She has spent 15 years in the field of Human Centered Design including 12 years at NASA’s Johnson Space Center.
-During this time she provided extensive leadership to the organization addressing several critical areas in Human Factors and Human Centered design including: interface design, ergonomics, safety and risk mitigation strategies, usability and user experience, accident investigation and root cause analysis activities.
-She was also instrumental in implementing several culture change initiatives and innovative solutions for the agency, including: the U.S. Governments’ first use of crowdsourcing, the Center of Excellence for Collaborative Innovation and the NASA Human Health and Performance Center.
+Cynthia has worked in the field of Human Centered Design for over 15 years.
+She spent 12 years at NASA’s Johnson Space Center in Houston where she provided extensive leadership and addressed several critical areas in Human Factors and Human Centered Design including user interface design, ergonomics, safety and risk mitigation strategies, usability and user experience, accident investigation and root cause analysis activities.
+She helped implement culture change initiatives and innovative solutions including the U.S. government’s first use of crowdsourcing as a disruptive business model.
+She also assisted with the development of the Center of Excellence for Collaborative Innovation and the NASA Human Health and Performance Center.